gilbert225/edk2-platforms/Platform/SiFive/PlatformPkg/Readme.md

 Currently, the EDK2 RISC-V platform can only build with edk2 project in **edk2-staging/RISC-V-V2** branch.
 The build architecture whcih is supported and verified so far is "RISCV64".
-The verified RISC-V toolchain is https://github.com/riscv/riscv-gnu-toolchain @64879b24 , toolchain tag is "GCC5" declared in tools_def.txt<br>
+The verified RISC-V toolchain is https://github.com/riscv/riscv-gnu-toolchain @64879b24 , toolchain tag is "GCC5" declared in tools_def.txt

 ### Linux Build Instructions
-You can build the RISC-V platform using below script, <br>
-`build -a RISCV64 -p Platform/{Vendor}/{Platform}/{Platform}.dsc -t GCCRISCV`
+You can build the RISC-V platform using below script, `build -a RISCV64 -p Platform/{Vendor}/{Platform}/{Platform}.dsc -t GCCRISCV`

 Or modify target.txt to set up your build parameters.